 As a jazz artist, he regularly performs, writes, and records with the Columbus-based new jazz quintet, Radarhill.
 Radarhill has been commissioned by the Ohio University Wind Symphony for three consecutive years to compose and perform a concerto grosso at their annual Ampersand Festival, a concert series that focuses on new music for wind symphony and soloists that are seldom-paired together.
 The first commissioned work, Lucidrome, was premiered on March 24th in Athens, OH.
 Lucidrome has also been programmed by Dr. Michael Yonchak, the director of bands at Otterbein University.
-Jordan has also performed with the Ohio Intercollegiate Jazz Ensemble, and The Athens Jazztet.
+Jordan is also a founding member of the experimental jazz group, Sugar Knife.
+Jordan has also performed with The Colin Wood Sextet, The Ohio Intercollegiate Jazz Ensemble, and The Athens Jazztet.

 He is a member of the Ohio Private College Instrumental Conductors Association, The International Percy Grainger Society, Pi Kappa Lambda, and an alumnus of Phi Mu Alpha Sinfonia.
 Jordan is currently a Doctoral Candidate at The Ohio State University, where he is ABD, and holds a Master of Music and Bachelor of Music degrees in saxophone performance from Ohio University.